hibernate/hibernate-validator/performance/readme.md

     > mvn clean package -P hv-current
     > java -jar target/hibernate-validator-performance.jar

 It will generate a set of reports from each test execution.
-Currently, the following files are generated:
+Currently, all test results information is inside the following generated file:

-    > SimpleValidationJmhResult.json
-    > CascadedValidationJmhResult.json
-    > StatisticalValidationJmhResult.json
+    > JmhResults.json

 #### Profiling